Submission of information on allegations and individual complaints

 Submitting a complaint

-In order for a complaint to be assessed, the following information is needed:
+In order for a complaint to be assessed, the following information is essential:

 - Who is the alleged victim(s) (individual(s), community, group, etc.);